 Cash generated from operating activities provides the primary resources to support current operations, projected growth, seasonal funding requirements and capital expenditures.
 In addition, the Company has funds available from an unsecured revolving credit facility (the "Facility") as well as a commercial paper program which is backed by the Facility.
-The Company did not issue commercial paper or draw on the facility during the thirteen weeks ended April 29, 2006.
+The Company did not issue commercial paper or draw on the Facility during the thirteen or twenty-six weeks ended July 29, 2006.
 In addition, the Company has available a shelf registration statement under which up to \$1 billion of debt securities, common and preferred stock and other securities may be issued.
-As of April 29, 2006, no securities have been issued under this registration statement.
-In January 2006, Mast Industries (Far East) Limited, a wholly owned subsidiary of Limited Brands, Inc., entered into a \$60 million unsecured revolving credit facility with an unrelated third party.
-Annual fees payable under the facility are 0.05% on the outstanding principal amounts, which totaled \$30 million as of April 29, 2006.
-In Company will repay the drawings on the credit facility in eight equal semi-annual installments, with the first installment of \$3.75 million to be repaid in June 2006.
-In March 2006, the availability period during which the Company could borrow the remaining \$30 million expired.
+As of July 29, 2006, no securities have been issued under this registration statement.